UlrikJonasLove/React-with-TypeScript-ThePracticalGuide/02 - The Timer/README.md

 #### Side effects

-* Using useEffet with TypeScript
+* Using useEffect with TypeScript
 * Intervals with refs and effect cleanup function
 * useEffects depencencies